IbbyI/PasswordManager/README.md

 ## Contributing
 Feel free to fork this project, submit issues, or contribute improvements via pull requests.

+## Future Improvements
+I am working on integrating Amazon Simple Email Service (Amazon SES) to enhance the functionality of this application.
+This will allow users to receive updates directly via email, making it easier to keep track of any changes to their saved credentials.
+By utilizing Amazon SES, the application will be able to send reliable, scalable, and cost-effective emails with enhanced deliverability.
+Future updates will also include options to customize email content, such as adding user-defined email subjects and message templates.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).